-JULIE LAFERRIERE, H. B Comm, CHS Business Development Manager, FINANCIAL HORIZONS GROUP, Sudbury On
+JULIE LAFERRIERE, H. B Comm, CHS, Sales Director, Sudbury and Ottawa, FINANCIAL HORIZONS GROUP

 “The Importance of Managing Risk”

 “The failure to manage risk can have enormous unintended mental, emotional, and financial consequences,” says Julie Laferriere, Insurance Specialist and Business Development Manager, Sudbury and Barrie regions, for Financial Horizons Group.
 She has good reasons for saying so.

 At the young age of 21, Julie’s biological dad died in a car accident when he fell asleep at the wheel on the drive home from a Fleetwood Mac concert.
 Julie was 7 month’s old and at home with her mom.
 Because there was no life insurance her family struggled financially for many years after the accident.

 The couple had government car insurance which was common back then if someone couldn’t afford regular insurance.
 One of the downsides to government insurance is that it only covered damage to the vehicle; liability remained with her mom, the official owner/operator.
 It took 37 years to discharge this significant debt.
 Another unforeseen consequence from the accident was that Julie’s mom would not be allowed to have a driver’s license during most of Julie’s childhood as driving was considered a privilege.

 Several years later, her mother remarried a wonderful man.
 Unfortunately, Julie’s second dad, the man who raised her, died prematurely from stomach cancer.
 He was just 46.
 Although Perry did have disability coverage through work, it was capped at a maximum monthly benefit of $1600, which was well under his regular pay cheque.
 Not only did the family struggle financially again, Julie’s mom could not afford to take any time off of work to be with her husband when he was ill.